yuval-a/ZOE/README.md

 then instead of following the normal rendering execution code, control is passed to the helper function.
 Two arguments are passed to the function.
 The first is the repeater "prototype" DOM element (similar to the `element` object created in memory after loading a component), and the second is a "sub" data context.
 This sub data context, is an object that should be defined inside the "global" data context for the component, and its name must be the name of the element where the helper was defined for.
+Helper functions will also be available under the global `ZOE` object.

 Let's redefine the "to do list" template, to use the helper repeater.
 We'll recreate the component, to encapsulate everything related to the app (including the title), and we'll call it `TodoList` this time.